christianbender/linear-algebra-python/README.md

     - height() : returns the height of the matrix
     - operator + : implements the matrix-addition.
     - operator - _ implements the matrix-subtraction
+- function squareZeroMatrix(N)
+    - returns a square zero-matrix of dimension NxN
 ---

 ## Documentation